getcarina/getcarina.com/_tutorials/2016-04-05-public-key-infrastructure.md

 If you rewound this tutorial, you'll want to make sure to clean out *.csr, *.pem, and *.srl out of the certificates folder before proceeding.

+Make sure you're running with local Docker / Docker toolbox.
 Now, let's make keymaster easy to use for scripting:

 ```
 export KEYMASTER="docker run --rm -v $(pwd)/certificates/:/certificates/ cloudpipe/keymaster"